How to Stay Organised

 On work days in particular I find it super helpful to have a morning routine.
 It can be as basic as you like, but it also covers the basics.
 For me, it involves making the bed, brushing my teeth, doing my hair and make-up, making a cup of coffee and checking my emails.
 Simple as that.
 But it means that I’m not tempted to get back into bed, I’m clean and look presentable and I’m in work mode.

 In the evening, it’s good to have a routine that involves putting down your electrical a good hour before you go to sleep.
 That’s the time to have a shower or do a skincare routine, turn off all the lights and unnecessary plugs, read a book or make a cup of herbal tea or some juice before bed.
 It’s all about winding down.

 We all get emails that include spam, newsletters you’ve forgotten to unsubscribe to, sales alerts, delivery notifications and more.
 For me, I have created an archive – my version of a fuck-it-bucket – in order to siphon off the rubbish to the emails that actually matter.
 I created a rule that means all of the emails I receive from certain companies or email addresses go into this archive and then once a week – usually a Friday – I go through it and see if there is anything I actually care about in it.

 It’s also a great way to unsubscribe from newsletters and company marketing that I’m no longer interested in as well, but without sitting at a desk for nigh on three hours scrolling through endless emails.

 Focus on one thing at a time

 I am a heavy multi-tasker, even though I’ve been told that multi-tasking is not a thing.
 It is.
-But, even I have begun to realise I need to start taking things one thing at a time – in particular when it comes to work.
+But, even I have begun to realise I need to start taking things one thing at a time – in particular when it comes to working.